caiannello/PugVDP/README.md

 ### Semigraphics demos

 In the doc folder are images of the built-in fonts.
 (No actual docs are yet in there, though.)
-There's some animated gifs in the media folder demonstrating semigraphice.
-The tool used to produce semigraphics images from PNG files is in util/glyph art, and some example outputs are in util/glyph_art/output .
+There's some animated gifs in the media folder demonstrating semigraphics, and the tool used to produce them from PNG files is in `util/glyph art`.
+Some example outputs are in `util/glyph_art/output` .

 ### Importing new fonts